jurohd/jurohd.github.io/index.md

 ---

-> The more I learn, the more I realize how much I don't know. \\
+> The more I learn, the more I realize how much I don't know. ------Albert Einstein
->                                                \hfill------Albert Einstein